ITV plc Boosts Shareholder Value with Buyback

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-ITV plc has repurchased 246,034 of its ordinary shares as part of its ongoing share buyback program, intending to cancel them to potentially enhance shareholder value.
-The shares were bought at an average price of 72.56 pence per share.
-This move is part of ITV’s strategy to manage its capital structure effectively.
+ITV plc has repurchased 110,748 of its ordinary shares as part of its ongoing share buyback program, paying a volume-weighted average price of 72.77 pence per share.
+The company plans to cancel these shares, impacting the total number of voting rights, now at 3,812,630,110.
+Since March 2024, ITV has repurchased a total of 248,279,084 shares, signaling a strong commitment to enhancing shareholder value.

 For further insights into GB:ITV stock, check out TipRanks’ Stock Analysis page.